Highams Park Forum

 3) To discuss an ongoing issue or concern contact your Safer Neighbourhood Team

 These are community based police officers who are helpful and very resident focused.
 They are organised by electoral ward so you need to know which ward you live in.
 Highams Park comprises 4 wards.
-The section above (wards) might help you identify your ward if you are not sure.
+The section above (myward) might help you identify your ward if you are not sure.

 Back to top